hong-chen/ssfr/README.rst

 significantly for different missions.
 Please contact `SSFR science team <https://lasp.colorado.edu/airs/group>`_ for more information if you have any questions regarding SSFR data processing for a specific mission.

-So far, the SSFR has participated in the following airborne missions:
+So far, SSFR has participated in the following airborne missions:

 * `NASA CAMP²Ex <https://espo.nasa.gov/camp2ex/content/CAMP2Ex>`_ (on P-3 in 2019);